Skip to content

 Lewis Banks··4 min read

-Influencer marketing has become one of the most effective ways to reach new customers, but many small and medium-sized businesses assume it's only for brands with deep pockets.
-The truth is, you don't need a celebrity endorsement budget to harness the power of influencer partnerships.
-With the right strategy, even modest marketing budgets can drive significant results through authentic influencer collaborations.
+Influencer marketing is one of the best ways to reach new customers.
+Yet many small and medium-sized businesses assume it's only for brands with deep pockets.
+The truth is simpler.
+You don't need a celebrity endorsement budget to make influencer partnerships work.
+With the right strategy, even modest budgets can drive strong results through authentic collaborations.

 Understanding Micro and Nano-Influencers

-The biggest misconception about influencer marketing is that bigger always means better.
-Whilst macro-influencers with millions of followers command hefty fees, micro-influencers (1K-100K followers) and nano-influencers (under 1K followers) often deliver superior engagement rates and more authentic connections with their audiences.
+The biggest myth in influencer marketing is that bigger always means better.
+Macro-influencers with millions of followers command hefty fees.
+But micro-influencers (1K-100K followers) and nano-influencers (under 1K followers) often deliver better engagement and more authentic connections with their audiences.

 For hospitality businesses, a local food blogger with 5,000 engaged followers can drive more foot traffic than a celebrity chef's single post.
-These smaller influencers typically charge between £50-£500 per post, making them accessible for most SME budgets.
-More importantly, their audiences trust their recommendations because they feel like genuine suggestions from a friend rather than obvious advertisements.
+These smaller influencers typically charge between £50-£500 per post.
+That puts them within reach of most SME budgets.
+More importantly, their audiences trust their recommendations.
+The posts feel like genuine tips from a friend rather than obvious advertisements.

-The biggest misconception about influencer marketing is that bigger always means better.
+The biggest myth in influencer marketing is that bigger always means better.

 Byter DigitalDigital Marketing